 Who Does OEA Represent in Contract Negotiations?

-- 178 units of licensed (e.g. teachers, counselors, specialists) employees only
+- Licensed Educators (e.g. teachers, counselors, specialists)

 Attacks on Collective Bargaining

 Some organizations in Oregon and throughout the nation are focused on weakening the power of workers and unions by destroying our rights to collectively bargain.
 They use underhanded tactics and misinformation to intimidate union members, and spend huge amounts of money trying to elect anti-worker and anti-union legislators.
-Learn more about these organizations and their efforts using the resources below.

 Freedom Foundation